alcow5/Rust-Workout-Sheet/CODE_TUTORIAL.md

 # Rust Code Tutorial: Understanding sheet_watch

-Welcome to Rust!
-This tutorial will walk you through the `sheet_watch` codebase to help you understand Rust concepts through real, working code.
+This document will walk you through the `sheet_watch` codebase to help you understand Rust concepts through real, working code.
 We'll start with basic concepts and build up to understanding the entire application.

 ## Table of Contents